This is the "Home" page of the "Regional History Center Exhibits" guide.

 RHC Exhibits

 The Regional History Center of Northern Illinois University has a goal to acquire, preserve, and make available to the public the most significant historical records of the northern Illinois region.
-It regularly features exhibits to display its archival collections; many of these exhibts are available for online viewing from the links below.
+It regularly features exhibits to display its archival collections; many of these exhibits are available for online viewing from the links below.

 The exhibit chronologically displays advertisements from regional businesses, showing the impact of New York’s Madison Avenue ad scene on local culture.
 The materials come from the Regional History Center’s archive collections, dating from the 1890s through the onset of the digital age.